Odekake Kozame

 Odekake Kozame (おでかけ子ザメ) is a Japanese manga series written and illustrated by Penguin Box.
 Originally published as a web manga on Twitter in June 2021, it was later picked up for serialization by Kadokawa Corporation and Enterbrain, who then began serializing the series on their Aokishi magazine in October of the same year.
-The series has been compiled into seven tankōbon volumes by Chukei Publishing as of July 2025.
+The series has been compiled into eight tankōbon volumes by Chukei Publishing as of March 2026.
 An original net (ONA) anime adaptation by ENGI was released on YouTube from August 2023 to May 2024.
 An anime film also by ENGI titled Eiga Odekake Kozame Tokai no Otomodachi opened in Japan in August 2025.
+A second season premiered in April 2026.